MikeArt91/CyberBall/README.md

 I took these restrictions very seriously.
 So none of this libraries are present in this project, even no png loaders.

-Textures and geometry are hard-coded in code, which works for small demos like this, but doesn't scale well to real games.
+Textures and some part of geometry is hard-coded in code, which works for small demos like this, but doesn't scale well to real games.

 *This game uses Android CMake plugin*